SecDevOps-jmcdonough/AzureMicroSeg/README.md

 1. Deploy two pods, one tagged with the label app=web and the other with the label app=db.
 You can use the provided example web-db-deployment.yaml

+    `kubectl apply -f ./K8S/web-db-deployment.yaml

     ![pods](images/k8s-pods.jpg)

 **************

 1. Questions

-    * Why the aks-engine deployment created Load balancers?
+    * Why did the aks-engine deployment create Load balancers?
-    * Why a UDP/1123 load balancing rule has been created on the Master LB?
+    * Why was a UDP/1123 load balancing rule created on the Master LB?
     * How many PODs can the deployed Node accommodate?
-    * If we want to make the communication to the MasterNode go through the FortiGate, what are the changes required ?
+    * What are the changes required to make the communication to the MasterNode go through the FortiGate?

 **************